 Exceptional for its sheer size, which took several excavations before it was fully appreciated, the villa draws crowds of tourists year-round to explore the ancient structure.
 The beautifully preserved, vibrant mosaics housed within the villa display a visual representation of ancient Sicilian life.

 Apart from the famous Villa Romana del Casale, you climb up from the main square Piazza Garibaldi to the hill to see the 17th-century Baroque style Cathedral, Duomo di Piazza Armerina; the Museo Archeologico; the narrow cobblestone Via Monte street; and the Chiesa di San Martino;

 In August, the town hosts the Palio dei Normanni festival.
 For several days, the city celebrates its medieval heritage with re-enactments of battles, jousting, horse races, and parades.
 If you love history, you won’t want to miss this annual event.

-Stay in Piazza Armerina if You enjoy exploring classical ruins; You are interested in art history; You are visiting in August and are interested in historical re-enactments; Beaches are not important for your trip.
+Stay in Piazza Armerina if you want to explore off-the-beaten-path attractions; You enjoy exploring classical ruins; You are interested in art history; You are visiting in August and are interested in historical re-enactments; Beaches are not important for your trip.